jsplumb/jsplumb/README.md

 __All issues should be reported on Google Code until I can import everything from there at once.
 Thanks!__

 For users upgrading from earlier versions to 1.3.x - there are a few minor backwards incompatibilities.
-Please see the changelog
+Please see the changelog.

-if you're new to jsPlumb, please do take the time to read the [documentation](http://jsplumb.org/doc/usage.html).
+If you're new to jsPlumb, please do take the time to read the [documentation](http://jsplumb.org/doc/usage.html).
 There are a few integration issues that you should be aware of: z-index needs special attention, for example.

 ## Requirements
 - jQuery:

-jsPlumb requires jQuery 1.3.x or later; it has been tested on 1.3.2, 1.4.2, 1.4.3, 1.4.4, 1.5.0 and 1.6.0.
+jsPlumb requires jQuery 1.3.x or later; it has been tested on 1.3.2, 1.4.2, 1.4.3, 1.4.4, 1.5.0, 1.6.0 and 1.7.1.
 To support dragging, you will need jQueryUI 1.7.x or 1.8.x.
 I've tested both.

 __There is a bug in jQuery 1.6.x and 1.7.x's SVG support for IE9__ - see [this issue](http://bugs.jquery.com/ticket/10832).
 It means that mouse events do not get posted.
 This is quite a bummer since the default renderer for jsPlumb, from 1.3.4 onwards, is SVG, and I was hoping to encourage everyone to make use of the fact that you can use CSS with SVG to style your plumbing rather than rely on the old-skool paintStyle stuff.
 There is another discussion of the issue [here](http://forum.jquery.com/topic/1-6-2-broke-svg-hover-events)